bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 HTML DOM events allow JavaScript to register different event handlers on elements in an HTML document.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array?.

 5. What is a component?